2024 Open Enrollment

 Flexible Spending Accounts

-Flexible Spending Accounts (FSA) are Internal Revenue Service (IRS) sanctioned benefits that provide employees with the opportunity to set aside pre-tax dollars for reimbursement of IRS approved health and dependent care expenses.
+Flexible Spending Accounts (FSA) provide employees with the opportunity to set aside pre-tax dollars for reimbursement of IRS approved health and dependent care expenses.
 When enrolling, employees determine how much money they want to contribute to each account for the plan year and the funds are then payroll deducted in equal installments throughout.
 Employees do not have to be enrolled in a WCRC medical plan to participate in an FSA.

 A Health Care FSA allows employees to use pre-tax dollars for eligible medical expenses not covered by medical and dental plans (i.e., copays, deductibles, orthodontia, etc.), vision care expenses for prescription eyeglasses and contact lenses, as well as prescription medication.